Graphical functions and single-valued multiple polylogarithms: Graphical functions in two dimensions

 Now we return to the situation where we have three labeled vertices 0, 1, $z$.
 To formulate a completion theorem we introduce a vertex $\infty$.
 We define propagators that emanate from $\infty$ as 1 and propagators that lead into $\infty$ as $-1$.

 2ex

 We define the weight of holomorphic propagators as (1,0) and the weight of antiholomorphic propagators as (0,1).

-\begin{defn} A graph $\Gamma$ is completed in $d=2$ dimensions if it has the labels $0,1,z,\infty$ and weights such that every unlabeled (internal) vertex has weighted valency (2,2) and every labeled (external) vertex has valency (0,0).
+\begin{defn} A graph $\Gamma$ is completed in $d=2$ dimensions if it has the labels $0,1,z,\infty$ and weights such that every unlabeled (internal) vertex has weighted valence (2,2) and every labeled (external) vertex has valence (0,0).
 The graphical function of $\Gamma$ is

 where the products are over vertices and edges, respectively.
-The integer $\nu_e$ is the total weight of the edge $e$. \end{defn} Up to orientation every graph has a unique completion (compare lemma \ref{completionlemma}).
-We may choose the orientation of the edges at $\infty$ such that the graphical function does not change under completion.
+The integer $\nu_e$ is the total weight of the edge $e$. \end{defn} Analogously to lemma \ref{completionlemma} we may uniquely complete a graph by adding (possibly inverse) propagators $+1$ (i.e.\ adding propagators from 1 to 0 and propagators emanating from $\infty$).
+The graphical function does not change under completion.

 For the $\sS_4$ group of permutation of external vertices we define a transformation $\pi=\phi(\sigma)\circ\sigma$ as a permutation $\sigma\in\sS_4$ followed by a transformation of the label $z$ as in figure 9.
 In complete analogy to theorem \ref{completionthm} we have the following theorem: